mahedee/articles/how-to-AI-Bot-With-LUIS.md

 ## Step3: Testing with Emulator
 * If you haven't installed Bot Framework Emulator, [download it from here](https://github.com/Microsoft/BotFramework-Emulator/releases/tag/v4.7.0) and install.
 Go to your Bot Framework Emulator and open bot from: http://localhost:3978/api/messages
 If everything is ready, then bot will response with Hello World!
 * Reply the message with something, now bot have no longer to response.
-But you still get post 200 status on activity logger of your emulator.
+But you still get a post 200 status response in activity logger of your emulator.
 That means the request was accepted.
 ## Step4: Enabling Response on Message
 * To get the response, back to Visual Studio and open your C sharp bot file.
 On empty project, generally it stands on project folder and named with your [ProjectName].cs, open it and find your class named ```EmptyBot``` who inherits bot activity Handler, ```ActivityHandler```.
 Here you find the overridden method of OnMembersAddedAsync who responsible for your Welcome message on first request.
 * If required, use refatoring tool to rename the class ```EmptyBot``` with desired bot name.
 Note: _if you follow this procedure, you have to resolve the dependancy registering service for your Bot inside your_ ```Startup.cs``` _file._
-* On this class override another method from ```ActivityHandler``` named ```OnMessageActivityAsync``` with samples goes here:
+* On this bot activity class, override another method from ```ActivityHandler``` named ```OnMessageActivityAsync``` with samples goes here:
  ```
 protected override async Task OnMessageActivityAsync(ITurnContext<IMessageActivity> turnContext, CancellationToken cancellationToken)
 {